catrincm/personal-website/content/authors/catrin/_index.md

 <!-- I am a lecturer in Philosophy at the University of Bristol. -->

-I work on logic and formal epistemology, and often on the connection between these.
+I work on formal epistemology and logic, and often on the connection between these.
-Much of my work centres on epistemic versions of the liar paradox in the form of cases where one's credences undermine themselves.
-I also work on accuracy theory and alternative models of belief.
+I have a big interest in cases where one's degrees of belief undermine themselves.
+These are epistemic versions of the liar paradox.
+I also work on